JKirchartz/jkirchartz.github.com/_posts/2012-12-01-why-i-stopped-designing-in-photoshop.md

 It was all fluff, web browsers don't care about your layer-naming scheme or how well you use smart objects.
 The web is open, free, and unpredictable; Photoshop is none of those things.<!--more-->
 It's a monolith of photo manipulation and drawing tools, it exists purely for creating and improving stunning images.
-It's not a web devlopment tool, it's a graphics tool, and you should always use the right tool for the task at hand.
+It's not a web development tool, it's a graphics tool, and you should always use the right tool for the task at hand.

 ## PX